Random-Machine/Autosplitters/README.md

 ## Installation
 In the LiveSplit splits editor, make sure your game is set to Watch_Dogs and then click the "Activate" button.

+Go to https://discord.gg/652nEqt if you have any questions.

 ## How it Works
 **Starting and ending splits still have to be done manually if you are doing a fullgame run.
 There is no autostart implementation.** The autosplitter should split whenever the mission counter in Act 1, 2, 3, or 4 goes up.
 For most missions, this will be after the mission complete text has shown up and dissapeared.
 Some missions like Collateral in Act 2 will split earlier because those missions behave differently.